Runalyze/admin-docs/install.rst

     database_password: xxx       # database password

 Afterwards open ``/install`` in your browser and follow the instructions.
-This will work only the database settings are correct.
+This will work only if the database settings are correct.

 Ubuntu/Debian distributions